cardinalby/blog/content/post/github-actions/webext/6-publish-on-firefox-addons.md

 ## _publish-on-firefox-add-ons_ workflow

 The workflow will have the only trigger: _workflow_dispatch_ event.
 It can be dispatched:
-1. Manually specifying any commit or tag as workflow _ref_.
+1. Manually specifying any branch or tag as workflow _ref_.
 2. By _**publish-release-on-tag**_ workflow after it has prepared a release with **zip** asset.

 We will utilize already created _*[get-zip-asset](./3-composite-actions.md#_get-zip-asset_-action)*_ composite action to obtain packed **zip** that is needed for deploying the extension.

-_.github/workflows/publish-on-firefox-addons.yml_ :
+_.github/workflows/publish-on-firefox-add-ons.yml_ :

 ```yaml
 name: publish-on-firefox-add-ons